 https://www.miamilighthouse.org/ChildrenServices.asp

 We are collaborating with the Lighthouse Early Childhood Learning Center™ where toddlers and preschool children with visual impairment learn together with typically developing children from the community.
-Our team is evaluating currently collaborating to conduct a longitudinal study and formative evaluation of the inclusive school readiness model pioneered by MLB in 2016/2017, serving low-income children with and without visual impairment in Miami-Dade County.
 The MLB model utilizes the evidence based HighScope Curriculum for Preschool Children and Infants and Toddlers, with specific adaptations for children with vision impairment, and is unique to Miami-Dade County.
-The center provides parents with support through daily communications, workshops for parenting skills, home visits, meaningful and flexible volunteer opportunities, skills in decision-making and advocacy, and referral to and coordination of community resources.
-Our team’s primary goal is to examine the implementation of the Learning Center inclusion model and changes in participating children, parents, and teachers in order to better inform and improve similar practices across the nation.
+Our team is currently evaluating the program’s implementation of Conscious DisciplineTM, an evidenced based model of social emotional learning.
+Conscious DisciplineTM is a curriculum focused on teaching teachers, parents, and children self regulation.
+Our primary goal is to examine the implementation of Conscious DiscipleTM and its impact on classroom quality and child outcomes and teacher and parent mindsets and behaviors.

 The IDEAS Consortium, originally called the Miami-Dade County Partnership for School Readiness and Early School Success, is a partnership between our UM research team, local government funder of children’s programs, The Children’s Trust (The Trust), and the primary agencies providing subsidized child care, public prekindergarten, Head Start/Early Head Start, and early intervention services in the County.
 Partners agencies include Miami-Dade County Community Action and Human Services Department Head Start/Early Head Start Program (HS), the Early Learning Coalition of Miami-Dade/Monroe, Inc. (ELC), The Children’s Trust (The Trust), Miami-Dade County Public Schools (M-DCPS), and The University of Miami (UM).
 Our partnership aims to identify gaps and opportunities where data could drive planning, decision-making, service coordination, and advocacy to promote successful transition to kindergarten for children at greatest risk for school failure.